xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 DEFINITION: R(i) -- Recipe

-   A recipe 'R(i)' for a state 'i' is a describes the process to determine SCR(i) when the state has been entered.
+   A recipe 'R(i)' for a state 'i' describes the process to determine SCR(i) when the state has been entered.
 It maps

                      ( s, SCR(h) ) ---> SCR(i)